 Garden Zones

-To keep my garden organized and productive, I break it into zones.
-I dedicate sections for different crops based on their growing needs—tall plants like corn go on the north side so they don’t shade shorter crops while vining plants like cucumbers and peas get trellises along the edges.
+I dedicate sections for different crops based on their growing needs.
+In a square foot garden layout, tall plants like corn are placed on the north side so they don’t shade shorter crops, while vining plants like cucumbers and peas are trained up trellises along the edges.

 Narrow Paths